Louie Vito

-Louis Philip Vito III (born March 20, 1988) is an Italian-American professional snowboarder.
+Louis Philip Vito III (born March 20, 1988) is an American professional snowboarder.
 He is an Olympian, Winter X Games, and U.S. Grand Prix Champion.
+He is of Italian descent.

 Early life

-Louis Vito was born in Columbus, Ohio, but grew up in the nearby city of Bellefontaine.
+Louie Vito was born in Columbus, Ohio, but grew up in the nearby city of Bellefontaine.
 In his teenage years, he moved to Vermont to pursue his love of snowboarding by enrolling in the Stratton Mountain School – a ski and snowboarding academy.
 He spent his high school years snowboarding in the morning, studying in the afternoons, and traveling to competitions when time permitted.
 After graduating high school, he moved to Sandy, Utah.
+He is of Italian descent.

 Career

-Louie Vito has won four of the past five U.S. Snowboarding Grand Prix Overall Championships, six X Games medals, and two Winter Dew Tour Overall Championships, among many other accolades.
+Louie Vito has won four U.S. Snowboarding Grand Prix Overall Championships, six X Games medals, and two Winter Dew Tour Overall Championships, among many other accolades.

-He rose to prominence on the professional snowboarding scene at age 17 by completing a backside 1080 at the Australian Open Snowboarding Championships – making him the first rider to pull off the complex move in an Australian competition successfully.
+Vito rose to prominence on the professional snowboarding scene at age 17 by completing a backside 1080 at the Australian Open Snowboarding Championships – making him the first rider to pull off the complex move in an Australian competition successfully.
 This helped propel Vito to the top of the podium, capturing his first of two consecutive championships there.

-Vito is currently the reigning Winter Dew Tour Overall Champion and U.S. Grand Prix Overall Champion.

 In September 2009, Vito competed on the ninth season of Dancing With the Stars.
 Partnered with professional dancer Chelsie Hightower, he rehearsed for the show at the same time that he was training for the Olympics.
 Three months later, he represented the United States at the 21st Olympic Games in Vancouver.
 In 2022, Vito represented Italy in the halfpipe at the 2022 Winter Olympics in Beijing.
+At the 2026 Winter Olympics in Milan-Cortina, Louie Vito became the oldest snowboarder to compete in the men's halfpipe event.

 Charity

 Each year Vito holds the "Louie Vito Rail Jam" in his hometown at Mad River Mountain.
-The event is held to mentor young riders who are given the opportunity to compete without an entry fee and get outfitted in Vito’s premium gear.
-The Rail Jam supports local charity St. Vincent De Paul through money raised from auction items and food donated to the food bank by everyone who attends.
+The event is held to mentor young riders who are given the opportunity to compete without an entry fee and get outfitted in Vito's premium gear.
+The Rail Jam supports local charity St. Vincent de Paul through money raised from auction items and food donated to the food bank by everyone who attends.